SideReel

-SideReel is a Television show tracking website that allows users to manage various shows they watch.
-The TV community site gives user access to various discussions, reviews, and news articles related to shows.
-SideReel does not create or publish the shows themselves, rather it acts as a medium that allows users to access content centered on the shows that interest them and organizing the information around those shows.
+SideReel is a television show tracking website.
+The site, while not a production or publishing entity, gives users access to various discussions, reviews, and news articles related to shows; it acts as a medium for users to access content centered around shows of their liking.

 History

 SideReel launched in April 2007 and was featured in CNET's Webware "beta watch" that same month.

 In 2011, SideReel was acquired by Rovi Corporation, and the Allrovi.com site was launched.
 The company also announced it had surpassed 1 million unique visitors in one day.

 In July 2013, Rovi spun off SideReel, along with AllGame, AllMovie, AllMusic, and Celebified, as All Media Network; the company's owners includes the original founders of SideReel and Ackrell Capital investor Mike Ackrell.

 In 2014, a free SideReel app was launched, allowing fans to find, track and watch their favorite TV series on iOS devices.
 The site's Android and iOS apps were later withdrawn as they were too unprofitable.

 In 2020, the site was purchased by Netaktion LLC.